Giovanni Di Stefano (fraudster): Legal career

 Di Stefano had an office in Rome, the Studio Legale Internazionale.
 He is well documented, in the UK media, for defending "some of the country's most notorious villains".
 He once commented that he would "...defend Adolf Hitler or Satan."
 He says he "defends the indefensible", and his autobiography is called Defending the Indefensible.
 When asked about his motivation, he replied, "No one's ever asked, 'Does Satan have a case?
 Does he have a good case?'"

 The Scotsman described Di Stefano as a "colourful and often controversial lawyer"; The Guardian has called him "surely the only man in the world to claim the personal friendship of Saddam Hussein and the personal enmity of Delia Smith", after a failed bid to buy Norwich City F.C.

 Di Stefano used the Italian title "avvocato" ("advocate", analogous to an English lawyer) on his business card, and misled clients and the courts into believing that he was a qualified lawyer.
 On 27 March 2013 he was convicted on 25 charges including deception, fraud and money laundering between 2001 and 2011 by a jury at Southwark Crown Court in London.
-During the trial he had told the court of his links to Robert Mugabe, Osama bin Laden, Saddam Hussein (whom he described as a "nice guy") and his "friendship" with the daughter of Slobodan Milošević.
+During the trial he had told the court of his links to Robert Mugabe, Osama bin Laden, and Saddam Hussein (whom he described as a "nice guy") and his "friendship" with the daughter of Slobodan Milošević.